We are creators. We reshape the world around us.

-In 1950, a man drove to Chico Airport with a hand saw.
-He climbed the roof of an army barracks, started sawing at the peak, and didn’t stop until he cut the building in half.
-The two halves were hauled to the corner of 5th Avenue and Arbutus, becoming our first church building.
+We made our first building out of an army barracks from Chico Airport in 1950.
+One of us climbed the roof with a handsaw, started sawing at the peak, and didn’t stop until he cut the building in half.
+We hauled both halves to the corner of 5 th Avenue and Arbutus, where we met to worship.

-In fact, we’re part of a longer story of change and growth, an international movement of Bible-teaching churches called the Charis Fellowship.
-It is one of the earliest immigrant church associations in America, whose first churches in this country were founded in Pennsylvania in the 1720s.
-Today, 90% of our churches are outside of the U.S. Charis is the New Testament Greek word for grace.
+We are part of a bigger story of change and growth, an international movement of Bible-teaching churches called the Charis Fellowship.
+Charis is the New Testament Greek word for grace.
+Our first churches in America were founded by immigrants in the 1720s.
+Today, 90% of our churches are outside of the U.S.

-In 2011, we repurposed our fellowship for a new season of ministry.
-With Pastor Matt Raley, many believers from around the region came together to build a church life that would be different.
-We focused on the essentials: Jesus Christ, the Bible, and community.
+Now we’ve repurposed our fellowship for a new season.
+With Pastor Matt Raley, many believers from around the region came together to build a church life focused on the essentials: Jesus Christ, the Bible, and community.
 Simple.

-Today, we are amazed at what God has done.
+We are amazed at what God has done.
 We have more than tripled in attendance.
-Lives are changing.
 Diverse people are worshiping the same Lord together.
 Our name describes our experience: living hope.

 1. God spoke to human beings in the Bible, both Old and New Testaments (Hebrews 1:1-2).
 He moved the authors to choose every word in their original writings (2 Peter 1:16-21) in order to reveal his plan for the world completely and without error (2 Timothy 3:15-17).
 Because the Bible comes from God, it is the authority over all human knowledge and behavior (John 12:47-50; Hebrews 4:12-13).
 We are called to believe what it teaches, obey what it commands, and trust what it promises.